stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

 - MicroPython: A lightweight Python for microcontrollers like the Pico.
 - picozero: Beginner-friendly Python library for Pico GPIO (LEDs, buttons, etc.).
 - GPIO: General-Purpose Input/Output pins used to read sensors or drive outputs.
-- Pull-up / Pull-down: Resistor configuration that sets a default HIGH/LOW level.
 - Breadboard rails: Long power strips along the sides (watch for split rails).
-- Series resistor: Limits current through an LED to protect it and the Pico.

 ## Check your understanding
 1. On a breadboard, which holes are connected together in a row?
 What does the center **gap** do?
-2. Why must an LED have a resistor, and where should it go in the circuit?
 3. What’s the difference between **GPIO input** and **output**?
 Give one example of each.
 4. What is **debouncing**, and why might your button appear to press multiple times?